+Name: Marquest Mining 2017-I Super Flow-Through Limited Partnership")

+Head Office: 161 Bay Street, Suite 4420, Toronto, Ontario M5J 2S1

+Phone #: (416) 777-7350 or toll free at 1-877-777-1541

+Fax #: (416) 365-4080

+E-mail address: funds@marquest.ca

+Internet: www.marquest.ca

-Name: Head Office: Phone #: Fax #: E-mail address: Internet: Marquest Mining 2016-I Super Flow-Through Limited Partnership (the "Partnership") 161 Bay Street, Suite 4420, Toronto, Ontario M5J 2S1 (416) 777-7350 or toll free at 1-877-777-1541 (416) 777-7362 funds@marquest.ca www.marquest.ca Currently listed or quoted: These securities do not trade on any exchange or market.
-Reporting Issuer: No SEDAR filer: No THE OFFERING Securities Offered: An unlimited number of partnership units (the "Units") Price per Security: \$100.00 per Unit (the "Offering").
+Currently listed or quoted: These securities do not trade on any exchange or market.

+Reporting Issuer: No SEDAR filer: No

+THE OFFERING

+Securities Offered: An unlimited number of partnership units (the "Units")

+Price per Security: \$100.00 per Unit (the "Offering").

 Minimum Offering: The minimum Offering is 2,500 Units (\$250,000).

-Minimum Subscription Amount: Payment Terms: Proposed Closing Dates: Funds available under the offering may not be sufficient to accomplish our proposed objectives.
-The minimum initial subscription amount is 50 Units (\$5,000).
-Subscription Proceeds must be paid prior to acceptance.
-The initial closing (the "Initial Closing") is expected to take place on or about April 30, 2016 and the final closing is expected to take place on or about June 30, 2016 or such other date(s) as the General Partner may reasonably determine, but in any event not later than December 31, 2016.
+Funds available under the offering may not be sufficient to accomplish our proposed objectives.

+Minimum Subscription Amount: The minimum initial subscription amount is 50 Units (\$5,000).

+Payment Terms: Subscription Proceeds must be paid prior to acceptance.

+Proposed Closing Dates: The initial closing (the "Initial Closing") is expected to take place on or about August 15, 2017 and the final closing is expected to take place on or about December 15, 2017 or such other date(s) as the General Partner may reasonably determine, but in any event not later than December 31,

+2017.
 See "Item 5".

 Income Tax Consequences: There are important tax consequences to these securities.
 See "Item 6".

 Selling Agent: An investor subscribing for Units through a registered dealer may be charged a sales commission.

 See "Item 7".

 Resale Restrictions: You will be restricted from selling your securities for an indefinite period.
 See "Item 10".

 Purchaser's Rights: If you are purchasing Units under the Offering Memorandum Exemption (as such exemption is described in applicable securities legislation) you have 2 Business Days to cancel your agreement to purchase securities.
 If there is a misrepresentation in this offering memorandum, you have a right to sue either for damages and/or cancel the agreement.
 See "Item 11".
 The foregoing rights are provided to purchasers as described herein.